William A. Irvin 5K Results

 Marathon Foto is the official photography partner of the William A. Irvin 5K and can provide each of our participants with priceless keepsakes following their race in Duluth.

-Whether it’s a smile at the finish line or excitement at the start line, Marathon Foto is there to capture the important moments of your journey and to help you remember your race day experience.
+Whether it’s a sprint at the start line or a smile at the finish line, Marathon Foto is there to capture the important moments of your journey and to help you remember your race day experience.

 Jon Sinclair won the inaugural William A. Irvin 5K in 1994, and his time is still yet to be beaten.